compops/qnmh-sysid2018/README.md

 # Constructing Metropolis-Hastings proposals using damped BFGS updates
 This code was downloaded from https://github.com/compops/qnmh-sysid2018 and contains the code and data used to produce the results in the paper:

-J. Dahlin, A. Wills and B. Ninness, Constructing Metropolis-Hastings proposals using damped BFGS updates.
-Pre-print, arXiv:1801:01243, 2018.
+J. Dahlin, A. Wills and B. Ninness, **Constructing Metropolis-Hastings proposals using damped BFGS updates**.
+Proceedings of the 18th IFAC Symposium on System Identification, Stockholm, Sweden, July 2018.

 The paper is available as a preprint from https://arxiv.org/abs/1801.01243.